carfentrazone (Aim EC)

 Time Apply 30 days preplant through fourth tiller.
 See label for application timing, soil type, and rate information.

 Remarks Apply preplant through preemergence only to soils with a CEC greater than 15, pH less than 7.5, and organic matter greater than 2%.
 If soils do not meet these requirements, Anthem Flex must be applied as a delayed preemergence or postemergence treatment.
 Results are best when applied prior to weed emergence.
 May be applied as a single treatment or sequential treatments.
 May be applied with other labeled herbicides.
 For herbicide resistance management, particularly for Italian ryegrass, apply a spring postemergence grass herbicide such as Axial or PowerFlex.
-Restricted entry interval (REI) is 12 hr.
+REI 12 hr.

 Caution Wheat must be planted a minimum of 1 inch deep.
-Do not apply more than a total of 0.031 ai/a of carfentrazone to wheat per year.
+Do not apply more than a total of 4.5 fl oz/A of Anthem Flex to wheat per year.
 Must have a minimum of 0.5 inch of rain to activate.
 Rainfall and/or irrigation needs to be between 48 hr and 7 days after application or weed control may be erratic.
 Do not apply through any type of irrigation system.
 Do not apply to frozen or snow-covered ground.